pedridns/pedri/README.md

 $ ./pedridns -h

-Now, let's get started:
+Now, let's go started:

 Running pedridns

-$ pedridns -d your-domain in dnstt or use google.com after use cidr ip like 8.8.8.0/24 or /16 ..
+$ pedridns -d your-domain in dnstt after use cidr-ip

+exemple :

+pedridns -d ns.exemple.com 8.8.8.0/24 or also u can use /16 ..

 t.me/@pedridns